 When to use a partnership agreement

 A partnership agreement is not just a formality—it's a crucial tool for clarity and security in various business scenarios.
-Here’s when you should consider drafting one:
+Here’s when when you should have a customized partnership agreement or consider drafting one:

 #1 When starting a new business venture

-This ensures clarity from the start about business structure, capital contributions, and how profits and losses are distributed.
+This ensures clarity from the start about business structure, capital contributions, ownership interest, and how profits and losses are distributed.
 This foundational clarity helps prevent future disputes and misunderstandings.

 #2 When formalizing informal partnerships